-Many courts are conducting remote hearings to move cases forward, and they are authorized by Supreme Court order (through the end of 2020) to live-stream hearings that would typically be open to the public.
+Many courts are conducting remote hearings to move cases forward, and they are authorized by Supreme Court order (extended through July 1, 2021) to live-stream hearings that would typically be open to the public.
 Hearing officers in attorney discipline cases have similar guidance in a November 18 Supreme Court order.
 Tips on attending remote hearings are available for lawyers and litigants.

-Trial courts are prohibited from issuing any new orders (through the end of 2020) that would apply an individual's federal stimulus payment to satisfy a judgment, with the exception of child support.
+Trial courts are prohibited from issuing any new orders (extended through July 1, 2021) that would apply an individual's federal stimulus payment to satisfy a judgment, with the exception of child support.
 And existing child support and parenting time orders around the state are still in place, though parents may petition the court to modify those orders.

 The Supreme Court ordered on July 2 an extension of its April 7, April 30, May 19, and June 19 orders, which suspended in-person rotunda filing until further order of the Courts and directed parties who cannot meet the deadlines established in the March 23, March 25, and March 27 orders to file motions for extensions of time.

 The Supreme Court also increased the limit on distance CLE for lawyers and judges.